-The effective management of MBRC's road bridge assets assists in improving environmental outcomes.

-The timely and cost-effective management of MBRC's road bridge assets contributes to the overall benefit of residents, visitors, business and industry, by providing the necessary assets to support the region's quality lifestyle.

-MBRC officers and Councillors have been consulted in the preparation of this plan.
+- 3.8 Environmental Implications The effective management of MBRC's road bridge assets assists in improving environmental outcomes. - 3.9 Social Implications The timely and cost-effective management of MBRC's road bridge assets contributes to the overall benefit of residents, visitors, business and industry, by providing the necessary assets to support the region's guality lifestyle. - 3.10 Human Rights Implications In Nil identified - 3.11 Consultation / Communication MBRC officers and Councillors have been consulted in the preparation of this plan.